-For GCE Advanced Level examination, you can select three (3) subjects from within five (5) main subject streams namely Arts, Commerce, Biological Science, Physical Science or Technology.
-You also have to sit for General English and Common General Test for their A/L examination, but results of these papers are not considered for University entrance.
+For the GCE Advanced Level examination, you can select three (3) subjects from within five (5) main subject streams namely Arts, Commerce, Biological Science, Physical Science or Technology.
+You also have to sit for General English and Common General Test for their A/L examination, but the results of these papers are not considered for University entrance.
 But those results will also be included in the A/L exam results sheet.

 Subjects available for A/L Arts Stream

 Art stream is the most popular subject area among the Sri Lankan students.
 A/L arts stream has about sixty (60) subjects and these are categorized into four different subject areas

 - Social Sciences/ Applied Social studies

 As an art student, you can select subjects from any one of the following areas.